Simple YAML example.

 Recipe Steps

 When baking you follow a recipe step-by-step, CSET does the same with its recipes.
-The steps of the recipe are contained within one of two keys.
-The parallel key for independent tasks that process the raw data, and the collate key for sequential tasks that bring together the processed data into the final output.
+The steps of the recipe are contained within the steps key.
 Each block prefixed with a - (which makes a list in YAML) is an individual step, and they are run in order from top to bottom.

 Each step has an operator key, which specifies which operator to use.
 A complete list of operators is in the documentation, but for this tutorial we will describe them here.